 - 4-inch Cork Coasters

 - Transfer Tape

 - Hot Glue Gun

 A Vinyl Stencil with Cricut

-I created these stencils on my Cricut Maker with vinyl, and you are welcome to use this design.
-Simply click here to be taken to Cricut Design Space.
+I created these stencils on my Cricut Maker with vinyl, and you are welcome to use this design in Cricut Design Space.

 You can also create your own design for your cork coasters, or draw freehand onto the coaster.